damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

  ```
  1. What minimum documentation should the architectural structure provide?

-    - A model specifying the kind of components and their sub-components in the format of a tree  or a graph (refer to example 1 and 2) such as
+    - A model specifying the kind of components and their sub-components in the format of a tree  or a graph including
       - DC motor
       - A/D converter
       - DC converters